awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

       kubectl apply -f my-security-group-policy.yaml
       ```

-1. Deploy a sample application with a label that matches the `my-role` value for `podSelector` that you specified in the previous step\.
+1. Deploy a sample application with a label that matches the `my-role` value for `podSelector` that you specified in a previous step\.

    1. Copy the following contents to your device\.
 Replace the *example values* with your own and then run the modified command\.
+If you replace *my\-role*, make sure that it's the same as the value you specified for the selector in a previous step\.

       ```
       cat >sample-application.yaml <<EOF